 Lava tube caving

 Experiencing Iceland’s underground world is probably one of my best holiday activities to date.
 Just thinking about it sends shivers down my spine.
-We explored tube-like caves hidden right under our feet in the vast ancient lava fields that covers much of Iceland.
+We explored tube-like caves hidden right under our feet in the vast ancient lava fields which covers much of Iceland.

 When pretending to be Lava Croft, you’ll need to be prepared to walk on uneven ground and at times even crawl through gaps less than 50cm high.
 And when your helmet light is switched off, it quickly turns into a scene from Descent, minus the human gobbling freak of course.
 It’s so pitch black I couldn’t even see my hand in front of my face.

-Surrounded in an alien environment exploring natures magnificent formations in the depths of the earth was absolutely mind-blowing.
+Surrounded in an alien environment exploring nature’s magnificent formations in the depths of the earth was absolutely mind-blowing.
 Crawling back up through the small hole back towards the bright light and fresh air was exhilarating.

 Iceland is a paradise for hikers.
 Famous for its stunning, unspoiled scenery, summer is the best time to explore the country by foot.
 The country is filled with mountains, rivers, waterfalls, hot springs, volcanoes and glaciers in every shape, size and colour.